Takafumi Hirao: Career

 Hirao started to play rugby since his first year at the secondary school days.
 He left the basketball club and joined the rugby club when the club members eagerly invited him to join them.
 He then accepted.

-Hirao attended Doshisha Junior High School and Doshisha University, earning a master in commerce in the latter.
+Hirao attended Doshisha Kori Junior High School and Doshisha University, earning a master in commerce in the latter.

 He played for Mitsubishi Motors Kyoto and then, for Kobelco Steelers between 1999 and 2006.
 With Kobe Steel, Hirao won three Japan Championships in 2000, 2001 and 2004 and two All Japan Championship titles in 2000 and 2001.

 Hirao debuted for Japan in 1998, against South Korea in Bangkok, on 18 December.
 He was also part of the 1999 Rugby World Cup squad, playing only the match against Wales.
 His last cap was against Italy, in Tokyo, on 4 July 2004.

 As of March 2007, Hirao retired from playing due to the continuous concussions he had during play, resulting in diplopia and distortion of visibility.